-Today is Reformation Day, to commemorate that on this day in 1517 Martin Luther allegedly (it is disputed) nailed his 95 Theses against indulgences on the church door of the Schlosskirche in Wittenberg, thereby sparking the protestant reformation.
+31 October 2021 – October 31st is Reformation Day, to commemorate that on this day in 1517 Martin Luther allegedly (it is disputed) nailed his 95 theses against indulgences on the church door of the Schlosskirche in Wittenberg, thereby sparking the protestant reformation.
 It is understandbly a major protestant and calvinist holiday.

 Reformation Day was of course celebrated in Leipzig, so Bach created three very fine cantatas for that day.
 Gott der Herr ist Sonn und Schild, BWV 79, written in 1725, was the first cantata he wrote for this day.
 Ein feste Burg ist unser Gott, BWV 80, is reworked from a lost Weimar cantata, Alles, was von Gott geboren, BWV 80a.